duereg/codetype/src/documents/posts/20120807-derby-js-working-with-view-templates-models-and-bindings.html.md

 {/}
 ```

  Several things to note here.

  First, you have to remove the id's from the html inputs you are binding to.
 Each input needs to have a unique id.
 If you omit the id field from the markup, derby will generate a unique id for you.
 Otherwise you'll be repeating the same id over and over again (and get strange behaviour as a result).

  Second, in an `#each` binding you don't use the full path to the model field you want to bind to (e.g. `{myApp.stuff.people.firstName}`), just the field with a dot prepended. (e.g. `{.firstName}`).
 Note that the dot is very important.
 If you just put `{firstName}` as your binding, because of the automatic model creation we noticed above, you will bind to a model called `{firstName}` for every item in the `myApp.stuff.people` collection.
-This will show itself by the very annoying behaviour of every edit being mirrored in every row (since every row is binding to the same model).
+This will show itself by the very annoying behavior of every edit being mirrored in every row (since every row is binding to the same model).

  Another way to do binding with #each is by using an alias.
 The documentation of creating an alias:

 > Aliases to a specific scope may be defined, enabling relative model path references within nested sections.
 Aliases begin with a colon (:), and can be defined at the end of a section tag with the as keyword.